jembi/openhim-docs/docs/api/transactions/read.md

 Some examples of the Range header that must be sent to use range request are shown below:

 * `Range: bytes=0-5` - return the first 6 bytes (as the ranges are 0-based and inclusive) of the body
-* `Range: bytes=10-` - return the body from starting from byte 10 until the end of the body
+* `Range: bytes=10-` - return the body starting from byte 10 until the end of the body
 * `Range: bytes=10-20` - returns bytes 10 - 20 (0-based) of the body

 ## Example Fetch transactions